process-project/datanet/web/src/main/webapp/tutorial/tutorial_en.md

 5. Open the experiment by clicking it in the *Files* panel.

-    You should see four main code snippets which generate a random number sequence (Ruby), sort the sequence storing individual steps (Python), generate step image using gnuplot (Bash) and produce the final movie (Bash job).
+    You should see three main code snippets which generate a random number sequence (Ruby), sort the sequence storing individual steps (Python) and produce the final movie (Bash job).
 Each of the codes accesses the remote DataNet repository to store or retrieve relevant data.
 The first snippet is used to distribute repository
     URL among other snippets.

 6. Execute individual code snippets starting from the first one and observe the data table in the repository view for each of the entities (you can refresh the view by refreshing the whole page).
 The data table should be filled in with data.
-The final movie can be downloaded from the Result entity table.
+The final movie can be downloaded from the *Result* entity table.